Myling

 In Scandinavian folklore, the mylingar were the phantasmal incarnations of the souls of children that had been forced to roam the earth until they could persuade someone (or otherwise cause enough of a ruckus to make their wishes known) to bury them properly.

 Lore

 The myling comes into existence when a child is unwanted and therefore killed by its mother.
 It can be heard singing in the night, thereby revealing the mother's crime.
 Ways to help the myling is to give it a name or to find the corpse and bury it in holy soil.

-The myling (also known as utburd in Norwegian, útburður in Icelandic and ihtiriekko, liekkiö or sikiö in Finnish) is said to chase lone wanderers at night and jump on their backs, demanding to be carried to the graveyard so they can rest in hallowed ground.
+The myling (also known as utburd in Norwegian, útburður in Icelandic and ihtiriekko and liekkiö in Finnish) is said to chase lone wanderers at night and jump on their backs, demanding to be carried to the graveyard so they can rest in hallowed ground.
 Mylings are thought to be enormous and apparently grow heavier as they near the graveyard, to the point where any person carrying one (or more) could sink into the soil.
 If one should prove unable to make it into the cemetery, the myling kills its victim in a rage.